Nate Torbett

 Nathanael Torbett (born September 4, 1994) is an American soccer coach and former player.
-He is currently the head coach of Port City FC of the United Premier Soccer League.
+He is currently the head coach of Port City FC of the National Premier Soccer League.

 Career

-Youth and College
+Youth and college

 Torbett grew up in Asheville, North Carolina where he played for Highland Football Club and North Buncombe High School, winning the first ever North Carolina State Cup for HFC along with helping guide NBHS to a Conference Championship and was named an All-Conference performer each year.
 As a senior Nate transferred to one of the best soccer programs in the country in Northwestern High School in Rock Hill, South Carolina along with playing for Discoveries Soccer Club.
 Nate was an All-State and All-Conference performer along with team MVP and represented NHS in the South Carolina North vs. South All-Star game.

 Nate started his college career by joining the Winthrop Eagles in the Big South Conference.
 As a freshman Nate decided to red shirt.
 He made appearances in many off-season spring games, along with the exhibition games to start the season.
 Nate later decided to transfer and moved on to Cape Fear Community College in Wilmington, North Carolina.
 Nate enjoyed a stellar career at CFCC.
 Setting the school record for games played along with games started.